maukaim/Bulo-Project/README.md

 <div align="center">
 <img src="docs/assets/flow_example_twitter.gif" width="600" alt="A simple flow execution represented.
 Twitter stages, excel, and send a mail."/>
 </div>

-Every one is welcomed !
-In ALPHA version, the development is flexible and a lot can change week-to-week.
+Everybody is welcome !
+In ALPHA version, the development is very flexible and a lot can change week-to-week in the repo.
 The best approach is to contact me directly on [Linkedin](https://www.linkedin.com/in/elkaim-julien/) or via [mail](julienelk@gmail.com).

 # Roadmap in Alpha version - Updated on June 2023